ablaom/AreAutomaticsMoreFuelEfficient/README.md

    reveals that the median fuel efficiency is higher in the automatic sample).
-To get a quick qualitative insight into the question at hand, I construct 100,000 bootstrap samples from each sample and plot histograms of the bootstrap medians
+To get a quick qualitative insight into the question at hand, I construct 100,000 bootstrap samples from each sample and plot histograms of the bootstrap medians:

    ![](figures/plt3.png)